h2oai/h2o-3/h2o-docs/src/product/admissible.rst

    .. code-tab:: python

         # Building on the HMDA code as above, we train and evaluate an Admissible GBM and
-        # compare that with a GBM trained on all un-protected features:
+        # compare that with a GBM trained on all unprotected features:

         # Admissible columns
         acols = ig.get_admissible_features()

-        # Un-protected columns
+        # Unprotected columns
         ucols = list(set(x).difference(pcols))

+        # Train an Admissible GBM
         from h2o.estimators.gbm import H2OGradientBoostingEstimator

-        # Train an Admissible GBM
         agbm = H2OGradientBoostingEstimator(seed=1)
         agbm.train(x=acols, y=y, training_frame=train)